Friday night has a helluva lot of meaning for the Houston Cougars.

 Finishing with a perfect 8-0 record in the conference.
 Winning 10 games.
 Going undefeated at home.
 Staying alive to host the AAC title game.
 Moving up from #24 in the CFP rankings.
 Ending Memphis’ five-game winning streak in the series.

-Memphis’ offensive tackles have struggled against athletic defensive lines this season.
+There are plenty of reasons why Memphis’ offensive tackles have struggled against athletic defensive lines this season.
 Memphis starters Gambill (#65) and Dale (#75) will give UH defensive coordinator Doug Belk and DL coach Brian Early plenty of opportunities to bring pressure from the outside.
 They’ve combined to give up 18 pressures in the last three games.

 Another spot to keep an eye on is left guard.
 Ellis (#74) has started seven games and has had difficulties, most notably against SMU.
 He did not play against ECU last week after suffering an injury late in the SMU game.
 His replacement Fields (#71) was solid against the Pirates but had a rough game against Tulsa earlier in the year.